How to Watch the NBA on Thursday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Bucks go on the road to face the Pacers on Thursday at 7:00 PM ET.
+The Nets look to pull of an away win at the Heat on Thursday at 7:30 PM ET.

 How to Watch